checkstyle/contribution/checkstyle-tester/README.md

 ## [diff.groovy] Diff report generation

 In order to generate a compact diff report before and after your changes you can use diff.groovy script which performs all required work automatically.
+Note, diff.groovy ignores excludes specified in the list of projects file.
-Please run the following command in your command line:
+Please execute the following command in your command line to run diff.groovy:

 ```
 groovy diff.groovy --localGitRepo /home/johndoe/projects/checkstyle --baseBranch master --patchBranch i111-my-fix --config my_check.xml --listOfProjects projects-to-test-on.properties